Fine Arts

 Prerequisite: Visual Art I, II, III, IV

 Visual Art 2- Dimensional Design 1 is an intensive, project-based course that focuses on building a professional-quality art portfolio.
 Students will engage in advanced techniques, conceptual development, and individualized projects to explore their unique artistic voices.
 Emphasis will be placed on the creative process, critical analysis, and experimentation with a variety of media and styles.
 Students will work closely with their instructor to set goals, evaluate progress, and prepare their work for AP Art Studio submissions, college applications, and potential art exhibitions.
+This year-long course complements AP Studio Art and Design by providing additional time to focus on creating and refining works for the sustained investigation and selected works sections of their AP portfolio.
+Students will also participate in peer critiques, artist statement development, and research into contemporary and historical art practices.
+Must be paired with AP Studio Art and Design.

-ADVANCED PLACEMENT ART STUDIO ART DRAWING (Grades 10-12)
+ADVANCED PLACEMENT ART STUDIO ART DRAWING

 Course Number: 05172E10AP